 Other exhibits include realistic nature dioramas, such as a walk-through limestone cave, and archaeological presentations about Oklahoma’s native peoples.
 The museum also offers special exhibitions and family programs.
 There's a hands-on Discovery Room for kids, plus a fabulous museum store and cafe on-site.

-After our 4-billion-year stroll through time, we took a short drive to Sooner Legends to enjoy lunch at what I consider to be one of the most hospitable and coolest restaurant/hotel combos in the free world.
-Located in the hometown of the University of Oklahoma, this restaurant/hotel embraces the rich tradition of OU sports that spans a century.
-Rooms in the hotel are each themed for a famous OU athlete or coach, featuring photos and memorabilia, and the restaurant décor follows the same theme with photos through the decades.
-You never know who you’ll run into at Sooner Legends as many former OU athletic celebrities visit when in town.
+After our 4-billion-year stroll through time, we took a short drive to Sooner Legends, what I consider to be one of the most hospitable and coolest bar/hotel combos in the free world.
+Located in the hometown of the University of Oklahoma, this bar/hotel embraces the rich tradition of OU sports that spans a century.
+Rooms in the hotel are each themed for a famous OU athlete or coach, featuring photos and memorabilia, and you never know who you’ll run into at Sooner Legends, as many former OU athletic celebrities visit when in town.

-After stuffing ourselves beyond the point of reason, we strolled through the halls of the attached Sooner Legends Inn & Suites to see murals of the Sooner legends of yesterday.
+After a few drinks, we strolled through the halls of the attached Sooner Legends Inn & Suites to see murals of the Sooner legends of yesterday.
 Painted on the walls you’ll see Bud Wilkinson and Barry Switzer coaching undefeated teams, Little Joe Washington leaping over defenders with ease and Roy Williams flying over a wall of Texas offensive linemen to sack the quarterback.
 There are more than just football greats represented here - basketball, baseball and gymnastics legends are depicted as well.
 Also in the halls you’ll find nostalgic century-old photos of teams sporting uniforms made of wool and leather.
 If you need lodging, I recommend a stay in the swank Bob Stoops Suite, which immerses you in memorabilia and images of this legendary coach.
 But each and every individual room is thoughtfully appointed with upscale touches that create a memorable stay.

 As most of us entered full food-induced comas, our designated drivers made the quick thirty minute trek back to Oklahoma City and landed in the cool and comfortable confines of Science Museum Oklahoma.
 This is a place we’ve made several visits to in order to stay informed on its ever-changing exhibits.
 Today we were here to take in what we were calling the “Blow It Up Show,” otherwise known as Science Live.
 We enjoyed a great show dedicated to an explosive and mind-blowing experience while demonstrating chemical and physical reactions.
 Throughout the show audience members were selected to go on stage and assist in creating explosions, booms and flaming flare-ups all in the name of science.
 Needless to say, no one in the audience was bored and most sat on the edge of their seats, riveted by the well-disguised lessons being delivered on stage.
-While you’re at Science Museum Oklahoma, don’t miss the opportunity to learn to ride a Segway, let the kids enjoy the hands-on interactive exhibits, attend a planetarium presentation and take in a movie at the Dome Theater.
-The Dome Theater features a 70-foot diameter dome screen that virtually surrounds the audience while a state-of-the-art sound system completes the experience.
+While you’re at Science Museum Oklahoma, don’t miss the opportunity to learn to ride a Segway and let the kids enjoy the hands-on interactive exhibits.

-Our next stop was the Gaylord-Pickens Oklahoma Heritage Museum where we beat the heat in a museum that is cool in every sense of the word.
+Our next stop was the Oklahoma Hall of Fame at the Gaylord-Pickens Museum where we beat the heat in a museum that is cool in every sense of the word.
 The museum tells the story of Oklahoma through its people via high-tech, interactive exhibits.
 You’ll find video-driven displays on Sooner State citizens who demonstrate the five characteristics of Oklahomans – perseverance, optimism, pioneer spirit, individualism and generosity.
 Oklahomans featured include familiar names such as singer and actress Reba McEntire, Olympic gymnast Shannon Miller, astronaut Shannon Lucid, humorist Will Rogers, indie rockers The Flaming Lips, skateboard great Mat Hoffman and jazz pioneer Charlie Christian.

-Our final adventure for the day was at Pole Position Raceway in Oklahoma City.
-This 85,000 square foot, climate-controlled facility offers the fastest indoor rental karts in the nation.
-With karts that go up to 45 mph, a video game arcade, pool tables and an on-site café, you can’t help but have a good time here.
-They have a high-tech tracking system that monitors the results of the races and tracks your driving history if you are a repeat visitor.
+Our final adventure for the day was at Oklahoma Motorsports Complex in Norman.
+This national racetrack features the fastest concession go-karts in the state.
+With karts that go up to 50 mph, a video game arcade and national motocross, pit bike and supermoto races, you can't but have a good time here.
 After we got signed up and selected helmets, the race was on!
-The course is challenging and the race is several laps long, so you have time to get a feel for the track and begin to push the envelope.
+The course is challenging with twelve thrilling turns, and the track is .7-mile long, so you have time to get a feel for the track and begin to push the envelope.
 Being able to turn corners at just the right moment and then hitting the straight-away at full throttle was the perfect way to end a day of enjoying indoor attractions in the Oklahoma City metro area.

-Save money when you visit many of these attractions by visiting our Deals & Coupons page where you'll find valuable coupons for the Oklahoma City National Memorial & Museum, Sam Noble Oklahoma Museum of Natural History, Science Museum Oklahoma, Gaylord-Pickens Oklahoma Heritage Museum and Pole Position Raceway.
+Save money when you visit many of these attractions by visiting our Deals & Coupons page where you'll find valuable coupons for the Oklahoma City National Memorial & Museum, Sam Noble Oklahoma Museum of Natural History, Science Museum Oklahoma and Oklahoma Hall of Fame at the Gaylord-Pickens Museum.

 While in the Oklahoma City metro area, don't miss other top-notch attractions such as the Oklahoma City Zoo, National Cowboy & Western Heritage Museum, Oklahoma City Museum of Art, Bricktown Entertainment District, and Frontier City Amusement Park along with the Fred Jones Jr. Museum of Art and Riverwind Casino in Norman.

-At the Gaylord-Pickens Oklahoma Heritage Museum, be sure to tell your own story.
+At the Oklahoma Hall of Fame at the Gaylord-Pickens Museum, be sure to tell your own story.
 Do it alone or have the whole family enter the glassed-in booth where a touch screen and video prompter will help you tell your story.
 You can e-mail yourself the video for a memento of your visit.